Amit Schejter: Academic career

-Professional career
+Public service

 Between 1988-1989 and 1992-1993 Schejter served as bureau chief and senior advisor to Israeli ministers of education and culture Yitzhak Navon and Shulamit Aloni.
 Between 1993 and 1997 he was director of legal affairs and international relations at the Israel Broadcasting Authority where he co-authored the Nakdi Report.
 In 2000 he was appointed vice president for regulatory affairs at Cellcom (Israel), where he attracted public attention when attacking the government's caving in to pressures of Bezeq, the national telco, and refusing to undergo a polygraph test enforced on the corporation's senior management.

-Professor Schejter has been involved in public life in Israel and the United States.
-In Israel, he has served on a number of public committees charged with studying and developing new policies regarding a wide range of issues.
 In 2007-2008 he headed the Future of American Telecommunications Working Group, which proposed a telecommunications and media policy agenda for the incoming Obama administration, and he has addressed regulators, and academic audiences worldwide.
 Most recently, in 2015 he headed a government panel that proposed sweeping changes to the Israeli media industry.

-He currently sits on the board of directors of the Jaffa Theatre – The Stage for Arab-Hebrew Culture, and of the Association for Civil Rights in Israel as well as on the Israel Press Council.
+He currently is Chairperson of the Association for Civil Rights in Israel and of the Israel Communication Association and sits on the board of directors of the Jaffa Theatre – The Stage for Arab-Hebrew Culture.
 He is the founding co-director of the Shulamit Aloni Prize.
-As an avid fan of Hapoel Tel Aviv he for a few years wrote a popular column on the fans' website.
+As an avid fan of Hapoel Tel Aviv he for a few years wrote a popular column on the fans' website and co edited the anthology "התחזית: נפרק אותם", a collection of 300 columns about the team written by the journalist-songwriter Eli Mohar.